Skip to content

 Entering your project on the LIMOS website

-When a researcher's project is accepted, they must provide certain information to the lab by describing their project on the LIMOS website.
+When a researcher's project is accepted, they must provide certain information to the lab, specifically to describe their project on the LIMOS website.

-• Fill in the requested fields (italicized fields are optional):
+• Fill in the requested fields (italic fields are optional):

 • General info